 Benefits Of Using Henna

-Henna not only conditions your hair, but also leaves your hair with a gorgeous orange-red color.
-This deep conditioning pack is perfect for people who want to cover up their grays with some color, or simply want to add color to their hair with zero damage.
+Henna behaves like a natural hair therapy treatment that not only conditions your hair, but leaves your tresses with a gorgeous orange-red color.
+This deep conditioning and restorative treatment pack is perfect for people who want to cover up their grays with some color, or simply want to add color to their hair with zero damage.
 Henna has antimicrobial properties, which make it an amazing ingredient for scalp health (8).
 It also makes your hair soft and manageable while removing the build-up of grease and dirt, making it perfect for oily hair.

 Conduct a patch test before you apply henna, to check how your skin reacts to it.
 Henna can cause reactions like inflamed skin, redness, and itching in some people.